Laragear/TwoFactor/README.md

 ## Security

 When using the [Login Helper](#logging-in), credentials are saved encrypted into the session.
 This can be undesirable for some applications.
-While this tool exists for convenience, you are welcome to create your own 2FA authentication flow.
+While this mechanism exists for convenience, you are welcome to create your own 2FA authentication flow with this package to avoid _flashing_ the credentials.

+One alternative is to use the `2fa.confirm` site-wide, and set the config key `two-factor.confirm.time` to `INF`.

 If you discover any security related issues, please email darkghosthunter@gmail.com instead of using the issue tracker.